ciencia-datos/ISI_SixSigma_Projects_2019_2024/README.md

 # 1. ISI_SixSigma_With_Business_Analytics_2018_2024

 I have successfully completed the Six Sigma Green and Black Belt with Business Analytics certification programs from the Indian Statistical Institute in Hyderabad.
 As part of my coursework, I collaborated with employers on two projects.
-The project reports are available in this GitHub repository for reference.
+The course assignment, exams and project reports are available in this GitHub repository for reference.

 # 2. Open Source Contribution